 Let’s start with a basic question – what is skill development?
 In a fundamental way, skill development for a learner could mean four things:

 - The skills or knowledge you acquire as a part of your academic qualification.

 - Any other skill you invest in, to stay future-ready.

 - Any skill you pursue as a passion.

 While discussing skill development, it would make sense to start with academic qualifications.
 Then, we can examine some more aspects which impart skills in the contemporary business environment.

 A degree from a reputed institution is definitely an advantage and acts as an initial impetus.
 Right from interviews with reputed companies on campus, to the value it carries whenever you introduce yourself, it presents various opportunities to project you as a potential candidate.
 But at the same time, as a student, it is extremely crucial to be “context-wise” these days.
 ‘Context-wise’ means being aware of the challenges our profession will pose in the future and having the foresight to be ready for it.

 Skills – a futuristic approach

-Let’s take an example of an MBA student aspiring to specialise in marketing.
+Let’s take the example of an MBA student aspiring to specialize in marketing.
 To be “context-wise,” he needs to have answers to the following questions:

 1. How is marketing as a skill going to pan out in the next decade?